torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 The ``probe`` and ``remove`` functions have already been defined in the previous sections.
 The ``name`` field is the name string of this device.
-Note that you must not use slashes (“/”) in this string.
+Analte that you must analt use slashes (“/”) in this string.

 And at last, the module entries::